qualisign/optipulse.github.io/whitepaper.md

         Meshmarks enables easy conversion between payment methods.
 Users can load credit to their account using PayPal, credit, debit, or a crypto-currency of their choice.

-        Users are not required to buy MeshMarks to make transactions with one-another, but it does help users using unequal payment methods (e.g. Bitcoin and PayPal) reach one-another.
+        Users are not required to buy Meshmarks to make transactions with one-another, but it does help users using unequal payment methods (e.g. Bitcoin and PayPal) reach one-another.

-    2. A Possible Cryptocurrency
+    2. A Possible Cryptocurrency (MMR)

         One possibility that should be discussed is the minting of a new cryptocurrency bound to store credits.
-As such, it would bound to the growth of decentralized resources as a whole.
+As such, it would be bound to the growth of decentralized resources as a whole.

-3. Mesh Market Protocol: Definining Technologies of the Future
+3. Protocol: Definining Resource Consumption for the Future

-    This section of the app provides dynamically updated documentation for:
+    The Mesh Market protocol provides dynamically updated in-app documentation for:
     -   the features of the app itself
-    -   offer contents
+    -   the contents of offers available in the app

     The Mesh Market Foundation will release an initial protocol specification.
-Further development of the protocol will be determined democratically by user-submitted entries.
+Further development of the protocol may be determined democratically by user-submitted entries, which is handled in a section of the website separate from the app.

-    Protocol entries must include:
+    A protocol entry is composed of:
-    1.  a tag
+    -   a tag
-    2.  a recommendation
+    -   a recommendation
-    3.  a justification
+    -   a justification

     Each user-submitted protocol entry undergoes vetting before it is added to the Protocol Object, which is a JSON object referenced for dynamic updating of in-app documentation.
     Vetting is simple: those entries that receive more upvotes than downvotes are added to the Protocol Object.

     1.  example protocol entry: